-WOW: Use the photographic app that shows what they will look like in 20 years time and talk about what their feelings are, etc.
+WOW suggestion: Use the photographic app that shows what they will look like in 20 years time and talk about what their feelings are, etc.

-- LC1 Choose a baby, themselves, a teenager, an adult, a grandparents and explore and record changes as humans develop (changes in physical features and activities they can/can't do) - LC2 What do we understand by the term 'puberty'? (non statutory) - LC3 Can you research and compare the gestation of a human baby and another animal? - LC4 Reflection: Write a letter to their current self pretending to be their adult self describe what they are like and what they can do, accomplishments etc.
+- LC1 Choose a baby, themselves, a teenager, an adult, a grandparents and explore and record changes as humans develop (changes in physical features and activities they can/can't do) - LC2 What do we understand by the term 'puberty'? (non statutory) - LC3 Can you research and compare the gestation of a human baby and another animal? - LC4 Can you make line and scattergraphs to compare mass and length of a baby as it grows? - LC5 Reflection: Write a letter to their current self pretending to be their adult self describe what they are like physically and what they can do, accomplishments, use scientific words learnt etc)